skytexdev/djsv14-handler/README.md

                                 !!!LOOK AT HERE!!!
+                           -- When you download the file
+                           open it with Visual Studio Code
+                           Then create a new terminal.
+                           In terminal type:
+                           npm install discord.js

-                           --Create a file called .env
+                           --Create a file called .env then
-                           Add token and dblogin like this
+                           Add token and dbToken like this

                            token=your_bots_token_goes_here
                            dbToken=your_mongodb_token